 Eligibility: Students who have taken POLI3001 in 2017-18 are not allowed to take this course.
-Assessment: 50% coursework, 50% examination.

 POLI3130.
 Latin American politics (6 credits)

 This course is intended to act as an introduction and background to Latin America, with a view to understanding and interpreting the region's increasing significance in contemporary global political and economic relations.
 For example, China's growing interest in Latin America as a strategic and commercial partner.